alphagov/pay-tech-docs/source/documentation/14-security.md

 If you believe GOV.UK Pay security has been breached, contact us immediately at [govuk-pay-support@digital.cabinet-office.gov.uk] (mailto:govuk-pay-support@digital.cabinet-office.gov.uk).
 If you are a live user and the suspected breach is severe, consider using the urgent contact details provided to your service manager.

-Please don’t disclose the suspected breach publically until it has been fixed.
+Please do not disclose the suspected breach publically until it has been fixed.

 ## Securing your developer keys